How to Close and Winterize Your Pool

 After you’ve completed the 10 step process and properly prepped your pool for the winter, your work isn’t quite done.

 You should continue to check on your pool over the course of the winter.
 Rain and snow can raise the water level or cause the cover to sink.
 If this happens, you’ll want to take action immediately.
 You should also keep an eye out for any heavy debris that may fall into the pool or on the cover and remove it right away.
 And be ready to properly shock your pool and vacuum before re-opening.
+You’ll need to keep an eye on your Total Alkalinity as well.
 Proper off-season care will lead to a much easier spring opening and a more enjoyable pool season.

 Whether your pool is completely closed or just put on reduced maintenance, it is important to be sure that the pool is not neglected over the course of the winter.
 Contact us today if you have questions regarding supplies or any of the steps listed above.